 This is mostly due to its effects on increasing levels of cortisol, a hormone that has been shown to promote hunger and food cravings.
 For this reason, you might find that you are always hungry if you experience frequent stress (

 In one study, 59 women who were exposed to stress consumed more calories throughout the day and ate significantly sweeter foods than women who were not stressed (

 Another study compared the eating habits of 350 young girls.
 Those with higher stress levels were more likely to overeat than those with lower levels of stress.
-The stressed girls also reported higher intakes of unhealthy snacks like chips and cookies (
+The girls with high stress levels also reported higher intakes of low-nutrient snacks like chips and cookies (

 Excessive stress is a reason why you may be hungry frequently, given its ability to increase cortisol levels in the body.